CANDELbio/mantis-viewer/README.md

 # Mantis Viewer

-Mantis Viewer is an application for viewing and analyzing multi-channel [immunohistochemistry](https://en.wikipedia.org/wiki/Immunohistochemistry) images.
-It has been designed to support large images (>100 MB per channel).
+Mantis Viewer is an application developed by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org/) for viewing and analyzing multi-channel pathology imaging, such as IHC, Vectra, MIBI, IMC, CODEX, or other technologies.
+It has been designed to be highly performant and responsive when analyzing both large and small images and to support workflows with segmentation data.

 ## Using Mantis Viewer

-If you want a walkthrough for using Mantis Viewer, you can [check out the tutorial](https://mantis.parkerici.org)!
+If you want a walkthrough for using Mantis Viewer, you can [check out the documentation](https://mantis.parkerici.org)!

 ## Downloading